virtualdisplay-io/client/docs/mapping-concept.md

 # Understanding attribute mapping

-## What is attribute mapping
+## What is attribute mapping?

 Attribute mapping is the bridge between your product's business logic and its 3D visualization.
 It translates your product options into specific parts of the 3D model that should be visible.

-Think of it as a configuration system that connects:
+This translation layer solves a fundamental disconnect:

-- User selections in your UI (choosing colors, sizes, features)
+- Your business domain speaks in product terminology - colors, sizes, features, SKUs
-- What gets displayed in the 3D viewer (specific meshes, materials, and parts)
+- The 3D world operates with technical constructs - meshes, nodes, materials, transforms
+- Your customers think in their own terms - "I want the blue one with the basket"

+Without this bridge, you'd be forced to embed business logic into your 3D models or technical details into your product catalog.
+Mapping keeps both worlds pure and focused on what they do best.

-## Why do we use mapping
+## Why do we use mapping?

 ### The separation of concerns